VOL. XCIV, NO. 247

 Overview

 JD.com, Inc. is a Cayman-incorporated e-commerce and logistics group with primary operations in China, listed in Hong Kong (9618/89618) and on NASDAQ (JD).
-Its reported segments are JD Retail, JD Logistics, and New Businesses; in FY2024, Retail contributed ~88% of consolidated net revenues, Logistics ~11% (external), and New Businesses ~1% (external).
+Its reported segments are JD Retail, JD Logistics, and New Businesses; Q1 2026 segment revenues before eliminations were roughly 80% Retail, 18% Logistics, and 2% New Businesses on a normalized gross-segment basis.
 The core moat is operational: fast, reliable fulfillment supported by a dense logistics network, reinforced by customer trust via strict product authenticity and anti-counterfeit standards.
 A supporting moat is JD's marketplace/marketing platform connecting consumers and third-party merchants, though multi-homing and aggressive competition limit network-effect strength.
 Key pressures are intense price competition, rising fulfillment/labor costs, and regulatory scrutiny affecting platform and worker economics.

 Primary segment